 Scholarly Commons Citation

 Gordon, Jerry A., "Level of Agreement in the Mental Models of Human Factors Practitioners and Systems Engineers Working in Collaborative Teams" (2012).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 74.